ManiaticDevs/J3D/README.md

 i need help

-note from oikmo : i accidentally fucking forgor to commit the optimization and i almost killed my self over specular lighting
+another note from oikmo : why did i not specify the next part on the last commit?

-right now : terrain
+right now : transparency
-next :
+next : fog